All Episodes

 And then roughly a third of the slush fund has already been spent or received in the form of tax cuts.

-A third of the White House estimates that this added between three and four percentage points to growth in the third quarter.
+A third of the White House estimates that this added between three and four percentage points to growth in the third quarter, between one and a half and three percentage points in the fourth quarter.

 If you look at it, all the growth is in government, not in the private sector.

-Now, see, here's the flaw here is, folks, that throwing government money into the economy to artificially and temporarily boost unemployment numbers and to keep the GDP out of recession is known in climate circles as hiding the decline.
+Now, see, the flaw here is, folks, that throwing government money into the economy to artificially and temporarily boost unemployment numbers and to keep the GDP out of recession is known in climate circles as hiding the decline.

-And it's just as vendacious.
+And it's just as mendacious.

 You cannot put money into the economy until you first take it out.